molgenis/molgenis.org/public/documentation/ref-emx.md

   * datetime : date in yyyy-mm-dd hh:mm:ss
   * xref : cross reference to another entity; requires refEntity to be provided
   * mref : many-to-many relation to another entity; requires refEntity to be provided
   * categorical_mref : many-to-many relation to another entity; requires refEntity to be provided.
-Forms will display a complete list of options.
+Forms will display a complete list of options (typically used when options are fixed).
   * compound : A way to assemble complex entities from building blocks (will be shown as tree in user interface); Don't forget to fill in the partOfAttribute configuration of the attributes that are grouped under this attribute.
 The partOfAttribute must contain the name of this new created compound attribute.
   * file: [create a column of the 'file' data type](https://github.com/molgenis/molgenis/wiki/File-datatype) requires refEntity FileMeta.
   * categorical: cross reference to another entity; requires refEntity to be provided (typically used when options are fixed, like "Yes", "No", "Unknown").
-  * categorical mref: many-to-many relation to another entity; requires refEntity to be provided.
-Forms will display a complete list of options (typically used when options are fixed).
   * e-mail: an email adres
   * enum: a fixed list of options can be selected for this type.
 These options cannot be updated without editing meta-data.
   * hyperlink: a link to a website